redhat-developer-adoption-emea/cloud-native-guides/inventory-api.md

 ![apicur.io Edit API]({% image_path dotnet-apicurio-new-path-getall-02.png %}){:width="740px"}

-Let's edit the description and type something like: **"Should return all elements as an arry of InventoryItems or an empty array if there are none."**
+Let's edit the description and type something like: **"Should return all elements as an array of InventoryItems or an empty array if there are none."**

 ![apicur.io Edit API]({% image_path dotnet-apicurio-new-path-getall-03.png %}){:width="740px"}